BouberMouth/Smart-Home-Project/README.md

 LSC Smart Connect products are sold at Action which is a discount-store chain located in a few European countries.
 They make medium to low quality products but very cheap too, so they are a good option to start a smart home on a budget.
 LSC Smart Connect's products use Tuya services and are not compatible with Homekit.
 Hopefully, there are many Homebridge plug-ins which can do this job : I use "Tuya Lan2".
 I followed the instructions of [this blog post](http://www.experience2geek.com/tuto-lsc-smart-connect-avec-homekit/), which is written in French but comes with a very visual video.
 To bridge these lights to Homekit, we must create accounts on the [TuyaSmart app](https://apps.apple.com/fr/app/tuyasmart/id1034649547) and on the [Tuya Smart Developer Center](https://iot.tuya.com/).

-# BRANDS
+# TIPS

-## Avoid switch being turned off
+## Disable "turned off" status on non-smart switches
 Although my switches are not smart yet, I keep trying to turn my lights on using them, and end up disconnecting the lights.
 Most lights turn on when they are connected after being disconnected, and I found a tips in [Sébastien Goffin's video](https://www.youtube.com/watch?v=-o8XnqRYhOs) which takes advantage of this behavior.
-He sugger cutting a small rectangle from an expired credit card and fold it to mave a "V".
+He suggests cutting a small rectangle from an expired credit card and fold it to mave a "V".
 This shape acts as a spring when put under the switch so when you push your switch, it turns off the light and immediately turns it back on.